 Resident Harlan Bean requested a breakdown of these expenses.
-Judy Markland, explained that CPA revenues are split into 3 specific areas, they set aside 5% revenue for administrative purposes, and the remainder is budgeted reserve that can be used in any capacity for the upcoming year.
+Judy Markland, explained that CPA revenues are split into 3 specific areas at 10% each and they set aside 5% revenue for administrative purposes.
+The remainder is budgeted reserve that can be used in any capacity for the upcoming year.

 Moderator declared article passed in the affirmative